fmgarage/ft-fms-docker/README.md

 ## Installation on Windows 10

 **Important**: As of now it is not possible to run both FileMaker Server (in Docker) and FileMaker Pro at the same time on a Windows machine.
-FileMaker Pro also binds port 5003 on launch and it is not possible to make a connection to the local server.
+FileMaker Pro also binds port 5003 on launch, and it is not possible to make a connection to the local server.

 In addition to the macOS instructions you will have to install the Windows Subsystem for Linux **WSL** first.
 To do so, follow these instructions: https://docs.microsoft.com/de-de/windows/wsl/install-win10 ("Manual Installation Steps").

-Download and install Ubuntu from the Windows Store (Ubuntu and Ubuntu 20.04 apps are identical), just make sure it is the one offered by Canonical Group Limited.
+Download and install Ubuntu from the Windows Store.
+The `Ubuntu` and `Ubuntu 20.04` apps are identical, just make sure it is the one offered by Canonical Group Limited.
 When installed, update packages:
 ```shell
 sudo apt update